anruo-wang/Hotel_booking_analysis/README.md

 # Hotel booking analysis
 EDA for hotel booking data
-The data used in this notebook are from (Kaggle)[https://www.kaggle.com/jessemostipak/hotel-booking-demand]
+The data used in this notebook are from [Kaggle](https://www.kaggle.com/jessemostipak/hotel-booking-demand) All visualization in this notebook are created using tableau